Picks From The Paddock: History

+In early 2025 the company took the bold step to rebrand the organisation to Racing-Daily.com in order to grow the company further.

 Editorial content

 Lancashire Evening Post

 In July 2014, Picks From The Paddock partnered with the Lancashire Evening Post to provide daily horse racing content.
 The content included three race previews a day for each weekday and a preview of every live race broadcast on Channel 4 Racing on a Saturday.

 West Yorkshire Press

 In September 2014, various West Yorkshire based newspapers within the Johnston Press Group published the companies preview of Doncaster's St Leger meeting.
 The team tipped eventual winner Kingston Hill to win the St Leger.

 Their work appeared in the following newspapers: